Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Introduction

 \section{Introduction}

-Recent novel view synthesis works, such as neural radiance fields (NeRF)~\cite{nerf} and 3D gaussian splatting (3DGS)~\cite{3DGS}, achieve high-fidelity and high-speed novel view synthesis (NVS) with ideal low dynamic range (LDR) sharp images as input, respectively.
+Recent novel view synthesis (NVS) works, Neural Radiance Fields (NeRF)~\cite{nerf} and 3D Gaussian Splatting (3DGS)~\cite{3DGS}, achieve high-fidelity and high-speed NVS results with ideal low dynamic range (LDR) sharp images as input, respectively.
 However, their performance suffers from two limitations: handling extreme lighting scenes with both highlight and low-light areas and robustness to camera motion blur, which are caused by the inherent information loss in the blurred and compressed LDR images with both underexposed and overexposed regions.
-Some recent image-based NeRF and 3DGS related works utilize multi-exposure LDR images~\cite{Evhdr-NeRF, hdr-gs, gausshdr} to compensate for the limited dynamic range and model the camera motion~\cite{deblurenerf, bad-nerf, bad-gs} to mitigate the influence of motion blur, while they are still susceptible to the requirement of cumbersome multi-exposure capture and severe motion blur in long-exposure conditions.
+Some recent image-based NeRF and 3DGS related works utilize multi-exposure LDR images~\cite{Evhdr-NeRF, hdr-gs, gausshdr} to compensate for the limited dynamic range and model the camera motion~\cite{deblurenerf, bad-nerf, bad-gs} to mitigate the influence of motion blur, while they are still susceptible to the requirement of cumbersome multi-exposure capture and severe motion blur under long-exposure conditions.

-Event cameras provide a promising sensing modality by asynchronously recording brightness changes in the log domain, thereby preserving high temporal resolution and dynamic range that are typically lost in conventional frame-based cameras~\cite{event}.
-As shown in the upper half of \cref{fig:1}, event data can effectively record spatial-temporal differential information even in blurred, overexposed, and underexposed areas of an LDR image.
-Motivated by this advantage, recent approaches have explored using event and RGB image (ERGB) data for the deblurring novel view synthesis task~\cite{e2nerf, e3nerf, evdeblurnerf, ebad-nerf, e2gs}, while their performance is limited by a lack of grounding in the sensor-physics mismatch between the recorded RGB image and the physical scene brightness.
+Event cameras provide a promising sensing modality by asynchronously recording brightness changes in the log domain, thereby preserving high temporal resolution and dynamic range information that is typically lost in conventional frame-based RGB cameras~\cite{event}.
+As shown in the upper half of \cref{fig:1}, event data can effectively record spatial-temporal differential data even in blurred, overexposed, and underexposed areas of an LDR image.
+Motivated by this advantage, recent approaches have explored using event and RGB image (ERGB) data for the deblurring NVS task~\cite{e2nerf, e3nerf, evdeblurnerf, ebad-nerf, e2gs}, while their performance is limited by a lack of grounding in the sensor-physics mismatch between the recorded RGB image and the physical scene brightness.
 EvHDR-NeRF~\cite{Evhdr-NeRF} first incorporates events into the single-exposure HDR and deblurring NeRF reconstruction task.
 However, its framework largely follows HDR-NeRF~\cite{hdrnerf} by applying the same tone mapping strategy directly to 3D points and extending it to the event-based setting without considering the event generation character.